-APPLICATIONS CODES for column 9 Broadcast, ground without incorporation Broadcast, ground with incorporation Broadcast, by aircraft In seed furrow In irrigation water 6 Chisel/Injected or knifed in 7 Banded in or over row 8 Foliar or directed spray 9 Spot treatments
+APPLICATIONS CODES for column 9 1 Broadcast, ground without incorporation 6 Chisel/Injected or knifed in 7 Banded in or over row 2 Broadcast, ground with incorporation 3 Broadcast, by aircraft 8 Foliar or directed spray 4 In seed furrow 5 In irrigation water 9 Spot treatments

-CHEMICAL PRODUCT NAME L I N E 2 What products were applied to this field?
-[Show product codes from Respondent Booklet.]
-3 Was this product bought in liquid or dry form?
+CHEMICAL PRODUCT NAME L N E 3 Was this product bought in liquid or dry form?
 [Enter L or D] 4 Was this part of a tank mix?
 [If tank mix, enter line number of first product in mix.]
 5 When was this applied?
-1 BEFORE planting 3 AT planting 4 AFTER Planting 6 O How much was applied per acre per application?
-What was the total amount applied per application in this field?
+1 BEFORE planting 3 AT planting 4 AFTER Planting 6 C How much was applied per acre per application?
+R 7 What was the total amount applied per application in this field?
 8 [Enter unit code.]
 1 Pounds 12 Gallons 13 Quarts 14 Pints 15 Liquid Ounces 28 Dry Ounces 30 Grams 9 How was this product applied?
 [Enter code from above.]
 10 How many acres in this field were treated with this product?
 ACRES applied?
-12 Were these applications made by 1 Operator, partner or famility member?
+12 Were these applications made by 1 Operator, partner or family member?
 2 Custom applicator?
 3 Employee/ Roundup Ultra 01 4561 L 4 4.
 0 0 15 8 8.
 0 1 1

-Note that this application covers a measurable portion of the field, and the application method can be described by an application code of 1 through 8.
+Note that this application covers a measurable portion of the field and the application method can be described by an application code of 1 through 8.
 The portion of the field treated does not need to be contiguous to be measurable, i.e., several areas that total 8 acres would be recorded in the same way provided that the applicator adjusted his sprayer to apply at 4.00 ounces per acre.